Somethings To Consider About Single Axle Semi Trucks

 These unique trucks offer surprising advantages for certain hauling needs.

-• Lower Costs: Single-axle semis cost less upfront and are cheaper to maintain.
+• Lower Costs: single-axle semi cost less upfront and are cheaper to maintain.
 They need fewer tires, and some states offer toll reductions.

 • Lightweight Hauling: These trucks excel at transporting smaller, lighter loads.
 If you consistently work under the 80,000-pound limit, a single axle might be all you need.